nlpofwhat/StyleGestures-WithSmallMemory/README.md

 ## 3 Remove some redundant "data.copy()"

 I found some data.copy() is unnecessary， but some is necessary.
 It depends on whether the data will be reused later.
 If not, the data.copy() is unnecessary.

+Finally, the code can run with about 6GB Memory and less than 12GB GPU Memory